wijourdil/laravel-account-lock/README.md

 ---

-This is where your description should go.
+[comment]: <> (This is where your description should go.
 Limit it to a paragraph or two.
-Consider adding a small example.
+Consider adding a small example.)
+This package helps you to easily lock users accounts via links in emails.

+[comment]: <> (TODO : ajouter ici un exemple avec des images ?)

+## Requirements / Compatibility

+* PHP ^8.0
+* Laravel 8

 ## Installation